MooHoll/physalia-DNAm-EcoEvo/4_Thursday/readme.md

 ```
 head(read.table(gzfile("cov_files/SRR3632630.CpG_report.merged_CpG_evidence.cov.gz")))
 ```
-...you'll recognise the format of the cov files produced on Day 2 for the Arabidopsis data, with columns for chromosome, start, end, % methylation, number of Cs and number of Ts.
+...you'll recognise the format of the cov files produced on Day 2 for the Arabidopsis data, with columns for chromosome, start, end, % methylation, number of methylated Cs and number of unmethylated Cs.
 ```
   V1   V2   V3       V4 V5 V6
 1  I 2564 2565 95.23810 40  2